 J League 30th Anniversary Match

-An unforgettable game
+An unforgettable game,

-Don't you get excited while talking?
+Don't you get excited as you talk?

-With 30 years worth of memories,
+With 30 years of feelings,

-From here again, the next hot memory,
+From here, the next hot memory,

-with you.
+With you.

 Announcement of final voting results!